georgiantoniou/profiler/README.md

 Install the profiler on the specified machines:

 ```
-$ profiler.sh install
+$ ./profiler.sh install
 ```

-Start the profiler on the specified machines:
+Start the profiler process on the specified machines:

 ```
-$ profiler.sh run_profiler
+$ ./profiler.sh run_profiler
 ```

 Note: This only starts the profiler process.